Smartphone picture organization: A hierarchical approach: Related work

 Surprisingly, the best organizing software of 2017\footnote{http://www.toptenreviews.com/software/multimedia/best-photo-organizing-software/} such as ACDSee, Zoner photos and PaintShop Pro, does not handle automatic tagging.
 However, they offer multiple tagging tools and options such as Keywords, descriptions, ratings and labels, GPS tagging using automatic synchronization with tracklogs.
 Moreover, beside the basic categories \textit{Albums}, \textit{People}, \textit{Places}, and \textit{Various}, new categories are manually added.
-This kind of solution can be considered good only for photographers who are used to take care of their pictures timely and periodically, not by common smarth-phone users who typically have thousands of pictures automatically stored in the cloud and struggle to fine a picture of interest or easily forget their pictures.
+This kind of interactive solution can be considered good only for photographers who are used to take care of their pictures timely and periodically, not by common smartphone users who typically have thousands of pictures automatically stored in the cloud and easily forget the pictures they have taken.

+\paragraph{Topic modelling in computer vision tasks} Although originally conceived for document analysis, topic models have been successfully extended to many computer vision tasks.
+Initially adapted for object discovery, scene classification, simultaneous classification and segmentation from images (\cite{fei2005bayesian,sivic2005discovering,russell2006using,cao2007spatially}), topic models have been further applied to several video related tasks, including unsupervised learning of human actions (\cite{niebles2008unsupervised,peng2017hierarchical}).
+Typically, each document correspond to an image or video and a codebook representation is learned by performing k-means algorithm on features extracted from each image patch or video shots respectively.
+Codewords are then defined as the centers of the learned clusters.
+For the classification task, the latent topic with the highest probability is chosen as the category label of the image.
+It is worth to stress that during training the image/video categories are known, but the intermediate topic representation, used for testing are learn without additional supervision.

+Beside image and video classification and segmentation, topic models have been largely used in the context of image retrieval, but mostly to textual information associated to image data (\cite{boyd2017applications}).
+For instance, in the context of the MediaEval Retrieving Diverse Social Images Task was required participants to provide the most diverse and relevant images given a search query. \cite{dudy2015ohsu} proposed to transform image tags and textual description features into a weighted term frequency-inverse document frequency bag-of-words representation (\cite{church1999inverse}), on the top of which they performed Latent Dirichlet Allocation (LDA) (\cite{blei2003latent}), to represent topic groups within the results.

+A multimodal approach to capture topics in massive social media data has been addressed by \cite{qian2016multi}.
+The model, based on the Multimodal-LDA is able to learn correlations between visual and textual modalities.

+Unlike classical approaches, where topics are used as an intermediate and more powerful representation for classification that in turn is performed in a supervised manner, in our work topics are the result of a first layer of classification, obtained in fully unsupervised fashion.
+Furthermore, in all these models the discovery/classification results are given by the topic model itself and none of them uses topic models to drive a more detailed classification as in our system.